Banner

 Deposition Practice and Strategy

-Mr. Katz is a partner at Williams & Connolly in Washington, DC, and an experienced litigator who has tried cases all over the country, in state and federal courts, before both judges and juries, as well as numerous arbitrations and administrative proceedings.
-He has practiced in a diverse array of fields, representing both corporate and individual clients in cases involving financial services, franchise, automotive, employment, real estate, construction, healthcare, RICO, securities, and antitrust law.
+Mr. Katz is Senior Counsel at Williams & Connolly in Washington, DC, and an experienced litigator who has tried cases all over the country, in state and federal courts, before both judges and juries, as well as numerous arbitrations and administrative proceedings.
+He has practiced in a diverse array of fields, representing both corporate and individual clients in cases involving cybersecurity, class actions, criminal, False Claims Act, financial services, franchise, automotive, employment, real estate, construction, healthcare, RICO, securities, and antitrust law.
 He received his law degree from Duke in 1983.

 Excel for Lawyers